Review Notes for the Deep Learning Course

 In the linear regression model, all the following loss functions $\mathbb L$ are squared loss functions.

-However, the true data distribution cannot be obtained, and can only be approximated through empirical risk:
+However, the true data distribution cannot be obtained and can only be approximated by empirical risk:

 image-20240229163858727

 When using empirical risk to approximate expected risk, generalization error occurs.
-To reduce the generalization error, both optimization and regularization (damage optimization, prevent overfitting) methods are needed.
-Structural risk adds a regularization term on the basis of empirical risk, and the minimization of structural risk can solve (mitigate) the overfitting problem.
+Reducing generalization error requires two methods: optimization and regularization (damaging optimization, preventing overfitting).
+Structural risk adds a regularization term to empirical risk, and minimizing structural risk can solve (alleviate) the overfitting problem.

 image-20240229163907420

-Batch gradient descent method needs to calculate the gradient of the loss function on each sample and sum them up in each iteration (the target function is the risk function over the entire training set).
-When the number of samples 𝑁 in the training set is large, the space complexity is relatively high, and the computational overhead of each iteration is also large.
+Batch gradient descent requires calculating the gradient of the loss function on each sample and summing them up during each iteration (the objective function is the risk function on the entire training set).
+When the number of samples 𝑁 in the training set is large, the space complexity is relatively high, and the computational cost of each iteration is also large.

 image-20240229164130957

-Batch gradient descent is equivalent to collecting 𝑁 samples from the real data distribution, and approximating the gradient of expected risk with the gradient of empirical risk calculated from them.
-To reduce the computational complexity of each iteration, we can also collect just one sample in each iteration, calculate the gradient of this sample’s loss function and update the parameters, namely stochastic gradient descent
+Batch gradient descent is equivalent to collecting 𝑁 samples from the true data distribution and using the gradient of the empirical risk calculated from them to approximate the gradient of the expected risk.
+To reduce the computational complexity of each iteration, we can collect only one sample at each iteration, calculate the gradient of the loss function for that sample, and update the parameters, which is stochastic gradient descent.

 image-20240229164138592

-The difference between batch gradient descent and stochastic gradient descent lies in whether the optimization target for each iteration is the average loss function over all samples or the loss function of a single sample.
-Due to its simple implementation and very fast convergence, stochastic gradient descent is widely used.
-Stochastic gradient descent is equivalent to introducing random noise to the gradient of batch gradient descent.
+The difference between batch gradient descent and stochastic gradient descent is whether the optimization objective of each iteration is the average loss function of all samples or the loss function of a single sample.
+Due to its simplicity and fast convergence speed, stochastic gradient descent is widely used.
+Stochastic gradient descent introduces random noise into the gradient of batch gradient descent.
 In non-convex optimization problems, stochastic gradient descent is more likely to escape local optima.

 image-20240229164144489

-Regularization is a category of methods that improve generalization ability by restricting the model complexity to avoid overfitting, such as introducing constraints, adding priors, early stopping, etc. The methods of regularization include:
+Regularization is a class of methods that improve generalization ability by restricting model complexity, thereby avoiding overfitting, such as introducing constraints, adding priors, early stopping, etc. Regularization methods include:

 4. Dropout

-L1 regularization applies the same penalty to all weights, regardless of their magnitude, resulting in smaller weights becoming zero.
-This makes the primary effect of L1 regularization to sparsify the model by turning a large number of parameters to zero.
-L2 regularization imposes a heavy penalty on large weights and a lighter one on small weights.
-It typically incorporates the square of the L2 norm into the formula for easier calculation (as shown in the images above).
+L1 regularization applies the same penalty regardless of the size of the weights, causing smaller weights to become 0.
+The greatest effect of L1 regularization is to make a large number of parameters zero, sparsifying the model.
+L2 regularization heavily penalizes large weights and lightly penalizes small weights.
+The square of the L2 norm is generally introduced into the equation for convenience of calculation (as shown above).

-No Free Lunch Theorem (NFL): For iterative optimization algorithms, there is no single algorithm that is effective for every problem (within a finite search space).
-If an algorithm is effective for certain problems, it must perform worse on others compared to a pure random search algorithm.
-That is, the efficacy of an algorithm cannot be discussed without considering specific problems; every algorithm has its limitations.
-One must “analyze specific problems in detail.”
+No Free Lunch Theorem (NFL): For iterative optimization algorithms, there is no algorithm that is effective for all problems (within a finite search space).
+If an algorithm is effective for some problems, then it must be worse than a purely random search algorithm for other problems.
+In other words, the effectiveness of an algorithm cannot be discussed without considering specific problems, and every algorithm has limitations.
+“Specific problems require specific analysis.”

-Occam’s Razor Principle: “Entities should not be multiplied needlessly.”
-The idea behind Occam’s Razor is very similar to the concept of regularization in machine learning: simpler models have better generalization ability.
-If two models have similar performances, we should choose the simpler one.
-Therefore, in the learning criteria of machine learning, parameter regularization is often introduced to limit the model’s capacity to avoid overfitting.
+Occam’s Razor Principle: “Entities should not be multiplied beyond necessity.”
+The idea of Occam’s Razor is very similar to the idea of regularization in machine learning: simpler models have better generalization ability.
+If there are two models with similar performance, we should choose the simpler one.
+Therefore, in the learning criteria of machine learning, we often introduce parameter regularization to limit model capacity and avoid overfitting.

-Ugly Duckling Theorem: “The difference between an ugly duckling and a white swan is as significant as the difference between two white swans.”
-Because there is no objective criterion for similarity in the world, all standards of similarity are subjective.
-If looked at from the perspective of size or appearance, the difference between an ugly duckling and a white swan seems greater than the difference between two white swans; however, if viewed from a genetic perspective, the difference between the ugly duckling and its parents is less than the difference between its parents and other white swans.
-Here, the ugly duckling refers to a juvenile white swan
+Ugly Duckling Theorem: “The difference between an ugly duckling and a white swan is as great as the difference between two white swans.”
+This is because there is no objective standard of similarity in the world; all standards of similarity are subjective.
+From the perspective of size or appearance, the difference between an ugly duckling and a white swan is greater than the difference between two white swans; however, from the perspective of genes, the difference between the ugly duckling and its parents is smaller than the difference between its parents and other white swans.
+Here, the ugly duckling refers to a young white swan.

 image-20240229164215173